What Is User Interface (UI)?

-The user interface (UI) is the point at which human users interact with a computer, website or application.
-The goal of effective UI is to make the user's experience easy and intuitive, requiring minimum effort on the user's part to receive maximum desired outcome.
+The user interface is the point at which human users interact with a computer, website or application.
+The goal of effective UI is to make the user's experience easy and intuitive, requiring minimum effort on the user's part to receive the maximum desired outcome.

 Other types of user interfaces can include:

-- Form-based user interface: Used to enter data into a program or application by offering a limited selection of choices.
+Form-based user interface: Used to enter data into a program or application by offering a limited selection of choices.
 For example, a settings menu on a device is form-based.

 Graphical user interface: A tactile UI input with a visual UI output (keyboard and monitor).

-- Menu-driven user interface: A UI that uses a list of choices to navigate within a program or website.
+Menu-driven user interface: A UI that uses a list of choices to navigate within a program or website.
 For example, ATMs use menu-driven UIs and are easy for anyone to use.

-- Touch user interface: User interface through haptics or touch.
+Touch user interface: User interface through haptics or touch.
 Most smartphones, tablets and any device that operates using a touch screen use haptic input.

 Why is user interface important?

 When designing a UI for your site, it's important to consider the user's expectations in terms of accessibility, visual aesthetic and ease of use.
 An optimal mix of effective visuals and efficient responsiveness will improve your site's conversion rates, as it anticipates the needs of the user and then satisfies those needs.

 More specifically, here are the most important overarching elements of a great UI:

 Information architecture: The functionality of a site is built according to the IA.
 Structuring and organizing your website's content in a logical way is important to help users navigate the site with minimal effort.
 Components of IA include three main types of organizational structures: hierarchical (level of importance), sequential (logical order of steps) and matrix (in which the user chooses the organization of the content they see).

 Example: Navigation elements (buttons, tabs, icons), labels (terminology), search features (search bar) and organization systems (categories).

 Interactive design: Elements of ID aim to turn passive readers into active participants by presenting instances of user input.
 Keeping the user in mind while creating the UI will help to improve the interactivity and execution of specific behaviors that satisfy user needs.
 Additionally, efficiently-designed interactive UIs can 'learn' to anticipate and remedy any problems that may come up before they negatively impact the user's experience.

 Example: Social-share features, toggles, buttons.

 Visual design: The importance of your site's aesthetic value cannot be underestimated.
 Effective design utilizes color, contrast, font, video and photo elements to attract visitors and make it easy for them to read and works with the content, rather than around it, to create a logical, intuitive flow of functionality.

 Example: Contrast, color, white space, typography, mobile optimization.

 User interface and user experience are related and equally important to the execution of a project, but the specifics differ.
 Mainly, UI is designed around the intended look and feel of the site, app or program while UX spans the entire process of conceptualization, development and delivery.
 Additionally, UX can be referenced in relation to nearly any product, while UI can only pertain to digital products.
-The main differences between UX and UI are:

 UX revolves around the purpose and functionality of the product, while UI focuses on the quality of the user's interaction with the product.